3-Year Business Plan Template

 Indicate when achieving profitability will occur, such as “by the end of Year One” and pinpoint when, at what date, the business expects steady revenue growth thereafter.
 The projections need to be based on conservative estimates and prudent financial management.

 Provide a conclusion at the end of the business plan and construct the executive summary after the body of the business plan is complete.
-Indicate throughout the conclusion the processes that make it a viable document for the years ahead.
-Update the business plan as needed, during that time and continue to refer to the data and analyses collected, the conclusions formed and the ways in which competitors can be overcome by differentiation and better product positioning.
-After completing the business plan, you’ll have the confidence to share it as a viable, sustainable document that indicates a healthy foundation, a growing revenue stream and a solid plan for long-term growth and success ahead.
+Indicate throughout the conclusion the strategic initiatives and sales strategies that make it a viable document for the years ahead.
+Update the business plan as needed, during that time and continue to refer to the data collected, the conclusions formed and the ways in which competitors can be overcome by differentiation and better product positioning.
+After completing the traditional business plan, you’ll have the confidence to share it as a viable, sustainable document that indicates a healthy foundation, a growing revenue stream and a solid plan for long-term growth and success ahead.
 Congratulations!

 Finish Your Business Plan in 1 Day!